jmtrotz/SalesTax/README.md

 This is the Active Server Page that contains the markup code to design the user interface.

 ### index.aspx.cs
 This is the codebehind page for index.aspx.
-It collects and verifies data from the input form, then passes it to Calculator object to compute taxes on the item that was entered.
+It collects and verifies data from the input form, then passes it to the Calculator object to compute taxes on the item that was entered.

 ### styleSheet.css
 This is the CSS style sheet that adds some "pazazz" to the user interface.